zeltagq/zelta-homepage/index.md

 ### Commands

-*Displays a list of all the available commands*
+*Display a list of all the available commands*
 ```sh
 $ zelta help
 ```